Wall-crossing of universal Brill-Noether classes: Notation and preliminaries

 \subsubsection{Stable graphs}

-We denote by $G_{g,n}$ the small category of stable, $n$-pointed graphs of genus $g$ (where we have fixed a choice of $1$ object for each isomorphism class).
-Morphisms $G\to G'$ are given by an edge contraction followed by an isomorphism.
+We denote by $G_{g,n}$ the small category of stable, $n$-marked graphs of genus $g$ (where we have fixed a choice of $1$ object for each isomorphism class).
+Morphisms $G\to G'$ are given by the contraction of some of the edges, followed by an isomorphism.
 (More details in \cite{gac} and \cite{mmuv}).
 There is a natural functor $G_{g,n+1} \to G_{g,n}$ that forgets the last point and stabilizes the graph.